mrzool/letter-boilerplate/README.md

 2. Open `content.md` and write your letter in markdown.
 2. Run `make` to compile the PDF.

 The template automatically includes `signature.pdf` after the letter's body as a final touch.
-Check out [this method](http://tex.stackexchange.com/a/32940/82423) for importing your own signature.
+Follow [this method](http://tex.stackexchange.com/a/32940/82423) to import your own signature.

 Refer to [pandoc's documentation](http://pandoc.org/demo/example9/templates.html) to learn more about how templates work.